 Mmmm, sleep.
-The greatest gift of all.’Tis the season for a lie-in, fa la la la la, la la zz zzzzzz.
-After you’ve spent the whole year getting up at basically the crack of dawn to achieve all that stuff you’ve achieved, and staying up late to keep up your social media presence in case people start to worry you’ve been kidnapped, all you really want for Christmas is a big, giant nap.
+The greatest gift of all.
+After you’ve spent the whole week getting up at basically the crack of dawn to achieve all that stuff you’ve achieved, and staying up late to keep up your social media presence in case people start to worry you’ve been kidnapped, all you really want at the weekend is a big, giant nap.

 And here’s the good news: you deserve one.
 You need one, in fact.
-No matter how much your parents mutter about ‘lazy teenagers’, tut when you emerge at lunchtime in your pyjamas or nag you to get up and go for a 10-mile Boxing Day walk with them before handwriting 20 thank-you letters to your relatives.
-The truth is that in your teen years, a good night’s sleep becomes more important than ever before… but, and here’s the unfair bit, it’s also harder to actually get.
+No matter how much your parents mutter about ‘lazy teenagers’, tut when you emerge at lunchtime in your pyjamas or nag you to get up and go for a 10-mile dog walk, the truth is that in your teen years, a good night’s sleep becomes more important than ever before… but, and here’s the unfair bit, it’s also harder to actually get.

 How many Zs are we talking?

 Studies have suggested that between the ages of 10 and 20, we should be clocking up at least nine hours’ sleep a night.
-That’s an hour or two more than your parents need, and six hours more than Margaret Thatcher supposedly used to get (which explains some things).
+That’s an hour or two more than your parents need.
 But even more interestingly, the pattern of sleep gets thrown off during adolescence – typically meaning that teen brains want to go to sleep later, but also sleep for longer in the morning.
 Sound familiar?
 Turns out it isn’t your habit of falling into a YouTube rabbit hole at midnight that’s to blame; it’s your BRAIN.
 And your habit of falling into a YouTube rabbit hole at midnight.
 A bit.

 Science is helpfully vague on that question.
 “There must be an evolutionary reason why this happens,” says Neil Stanley, a sleep researcher at the University of East Anglia, who thinks that the culprit could be – what else? – hormones.
 “If sleep is important for memory and learning, and dealing with emotions, and repair and recuperation, then teenage years have an awful lot of that,” he told the BBC.